Contractions of the relativistic quantum LCT group and the emergence of spacetime symmetries: Contractions of LCT group for the signature (1,4)

 which is precisely the Poincar\'e algebra.

 This shows that spacetime translations arise from the de Sitter sector via a contraction, highlighting the fundamental role of de Sitter generators in the emergence of spacetime symmetry.

-As previously noted, the parameter $L$ itself can be identified with the de Sitter radius $R_{\text{dS}} = \sqrt{3/\Lambda}$, though this identification is not mandatory.
-Under this identification, however, spacetime translations emerge directly from the contraction of the LCT group in the limit $L \to \infty$, without any further contraction procedure.
+As noted previously, the parameter $L$ itself can be identified with the de Sitter radius $R_{\text{dS}} = \sqrt{3/\Lambda}$, though this identification is not mandatory.
+However, in this identification, spacetime translations emerge directly from the contraction of the LCT group in the limit $L \to \infty$, without any further contraction procedure.